Investigative Framework

 For many people diagnosed with chronic or treatment-resistant migraine, attacks continue despite normal imaging, multiple medications, and specialist care.
-When migraines are not responding to treatment, it often signals that the broader pattern has not yet been mapped.
+When migraines aren't responding, it often signals the broader pattern has not yet been mapped.

 This framework is educational and does not diagnose or treat migraine.
 It is not a substitute for medical care.

-When migraines feel unpredictable or treatment-resistant, the issue is often pattern instability - not randomness.
+When migraines feel unpredictable or treatment-resistant, the issue is usually pattern instability - not randomness.

 You tried medication.
 Maybe several.
 Some helped for a while, then stopped.
 Others never seemed to make a difference.
 Your scans came back normal.
 Your labs looked fine.
 And yet the migraines continue.